-- 1 Connect one end of an Ethernet cable into one of the 10/100/1000 RJ-45 Network Interface Cable (NIC) connectors at the back of your NAS system and the other end to a working Ethernet port. - 2 Connect one end of the power cable to the NAS system and the other end to a power source. - 3 Connect a keyboard, monitor, and mouse to the NAS system. - 4 Press the power button to turn on the NAS system. - 5 Log on to the NAS system as administrator.
-The default password is Stor@ge! - 6 The Dell PowerVault NAS Initial Configuration Wizard guides you with: - a An option for changing the default password. - b Selecting and configuring the back-end storage software, if applicable. - c Selecting and configuring the default system language, if needed. - d Confirming the settings. - e Rebooting the system, if necessary. - 7 After reboot, log on to the system using the administrator account. - 8 The Server Manager window opens each time an administrator logs on.
-If Server Manager does not open, you can open it by clicking Start→ Administrative Tools→ Server Manager.
+- 2. Connect one end of the power cable to the NAS system and the other end to a power source. - 3.
+Connect a keyboard, monitor, and mouse to the NAS system. - 4.
+Press the power button to turn on the NAS system. - 5.
+Log on to the NAS system as administrator. - The default password is Stor@ge!. - 6.
+The Dell PowerVault NAS Initial Configuration Wizard guides you with: - a.
+An option for changing the default password. - b.
+Selecting and configuring the back-end storage software, if applicable. - c.
+Selecting and configuring the default system language, if needed. - d.
+Confirming the settings. - e.
+Rebooting the system, if necessary. - 7.
+The Server Manager window opens each time an administrator logs on.
+If Server Manager does not open, you can open it by clicking Start → Administrative Tools → Server Manager.